Search: 7354 results

 The sons of Ulla were Arah, Hanniel and Rizia.

-And the sons of Bela were, Addar, and Gera, and Abihud,
+And the sons of Bela were Addar, and Gera, and Abihud,

 And by his wife Hodesh, were Jobab, and Zibia, and Mesha, and Malcham,

-Beriah also, and Shema, who were heads of the fathers of the inhabitants of Aijalon, who drove away the inhabitants of Gath:
+and Beriah and Shema who [were] the heads of the {families} of the inhabitants of Aijalon (they themselves chased away the inhabitants of Gath).

 And Mikloth was the father of Shimeah.
 And they were living with their brothers in Jerusalem opposite their brothers.